maxis1314/pyutils/README.md

 # web
 A powerful web framework build on flask.
 Full view and search of blog data from crawler.
+Predict blog category using models trained by ml tools.

 # ml
 Data mining using python.